NASA's Perseverance Mars Rover landing will be must-see TV

 But the new rover on the block is carrying more audio-visual gear than its predecessors to capture portions of the pivotal entry, descent and landing, or EDL, phase of the mission.
 A camera mounted on the back shell of the spacecraft is pointed up and will be able to catch a view of the parachutes that will deploy during descent to slow Perseverance as it comes in for its landing.
 Beneath this is a downward-pointing camera on the descent stage, which further slows and orients the rover for landing.

 Finally, the rover itself is equipped with cameras and a microphone.
-Altogether, this suite of tech should provide us with the most detailed images and audio of a landing on Mars yet.
+Together, this suite of tech should provide us with the most detailed images and audio of a landing on Mars yet.

 "We're going to be able to watch ourselves land for the first time on another planet," Lori Glaze, who heads the Planetary Science Division of NASA's Science Mission Directorate, told reporters during a briefing last month.